fastify/fastify-swagger/README.md

 }
 ```

-All properties detailed in the [Swagger (OpenAPI v2)](https://swagger.io/specification/v2/) and [OpenAPI v3](https://swagger.io/specification/) specifications can be used.
+All properties in the [Swagger (OpenAPI v2)](https://swagger.io/specification/v2/) and [OpenAPI v3](https://swagger.io/specification/) specifications can be used.
-`@fastify/swagger` will generate API schemas that adhere to the Swagger specification by default.
+`@fastify/swagger` generates API schemas adhering to the Swagger specification by default.
-If provided an `openapi` option it will generate OpenAPI compliant API schemas instead.
+Providing an `openapi` option generates OpenAPI compliant API schemas instead.

 Examples of using `@fastify/swagger` in `dynamic` mode:
 - [Using the `swagger` option](examples/dynamic-swagger.js)